Local tutoring

 Scarce specialisms

-A-level Further Maths, Latin, Classical Greek, A-level Mandarin, Oxbridge admissions coaching, UCAT prep — these specialisms cluster in major cities.
+Specialisms like A-level Further Maths, Latin, Classical Greek, A-level Mandarin, Oxbridge admissions coaching and UCAT prep cluster in major cities.
 For students elsewhere in the UK, online tutoring substantially expands the tutor pool and is often the only practical route to specialist coaching.

 Cost-of-living differences

 London and South-East tutors charge meaningfully above national rates.
-Students in London who want to avoid the local premium can hire tutors from Manchester, Bristol, Newcastle, or other cities online and pay closer to those local rates.
-Same expertise, lower cost.
+Students in London who want to avoid the local premium can hire tutors from Manchester, Bristol, Newcastle or other cities online and pay closer to those local rates.
+The expertise is the same; the cost is lower.

 Schedule flexibility

-Online tutoring eliminates travel buffer, making it easier to fit lessons into busy weeks — Sunday evenings, before-school, gaps between activities.
+Online tutoring eliminates the travel buffer, making it easier to fit lessons into busy weeks: Sunday evenings, before-school slots, gaps between activities.

 Hybrid arrangements